 We are a leading Canadian consumer packaged goods company in the cannabis products market, headquartered in Toronto, Canada.
-Our focus is on developing, manufacturing and distributing branded cannabis products that delight wellness and recreational consumers.
+Our focus is on developing, manufacturing and distributing branded cannabis products that delight our consumers.

 Our vision is to be a leader in branded cannabis products that deliver on our consumer promise of quality, safety and efficacy.